-Router Resetting involves changing it back to its factory settings.
-By resetting your router so many brands are affected, it’s no surprise that the FBI took a shortcut and just asked everybody to reset their routers.
+Resetting involves changing it back to its factory settings.
+By resetting your router so many router settings are affected, it’s no surprise that the FBI took a shortcut and just asked everybody to reset their default IP address.
 If you haven’t done it yet, here is the process to quick rundown on how to handle the router reboot correctly.
 First you need to reset the router back to its factory settings then you can use the default password to access your router.

 How to Reboot your Router

-If you have forgotten the password to your router and now you want to reset the password.
-Rebooting a router means cycling the power to it.
-If you want to reboot your router, follow these steps:
+If you have forgotten the password of your router and now you want to reset the password.
+Reboot to access router means cycling the power to it.
+If you want to reboot your IP address, follow these steps:

-- Unplug the power connector from the back of the router and again plug it back.
+- Unplug the power connector from the back of the router setup and again plug it back.

 - Wait for 30 seconds to reboot your router.

 - Your internet connection will automatically off when your router is rebooted.
-If someone is using a computer on your network to access the internet using IP addresses 192.168.1.254 , you may want to warn them.
+If someone is using a computer on your network to access the internet with 192.168.l.254 , you may want to warn them.